What Happens if You Miss Jury Duty in Miami, FL?

 The court ensures that it has a sufficient jury pool by sending out thousands of jury summons every week.

 When you appear for jury duty, you will go through three screenings before you can be called to be on a jury.
 The court could dismiss you after any of the screenings.
-This means that most people called for jury duty will not serve on a jury.
+This means that most people called for jury duty in Miami will not serve on a jury.

 The first screening happens before you reach a courtroom.
 The court summons more people for jury duty than it will need for all of the trials starting that day.
 The clerk may summon 300 potential jurors, even though judges only need 72 jurors that day.